gauniverseorg/ga-docs/docs/Tutorials/reporting.md

 </center>

-We will migrate this into a relational table, to do this use the following steps
+We will migrate this into a relational table, the steps are the same steps we did for the Product data migration process with some minor changes.
+To migrate the data follow the following steps:

-1. In GA, choose to Create a Relational Table.
+1. Navigate to Data -> Data Model -> <your_data_model_name\> -> Relational -> Container Tables
+2. Click the + button in the bottom left corner
-2. Assign the table a name.
+3. Assign the table a name
+    - Note: This name can't be changed
-3. Specify the schema name used for the Product table.
+4. Specify the schema name used for the Product table
-4. Select the correct data source.
+5. Select the correct data source
+6. Add fields:
-5. Add fields: CustomerId (string, length 50), DisplayName (String, length 50)
+    - CustomerId (string, length 50)
+    - DisplayName (String, length 50)

+The table structure is:

 <center>